-Early High School Graduation Scholarship Program: The Exemption program provides a \$1000 exemption from the payment of tuition for students that have completed the requirements of high school graduation (grades 9-12) in no more than 36 continuous months.
+Early High School Graduation Scholarship Program: The Exemption program provides an exemption from the payment of tuition for students that have completed the requirements of high school graduation (grades 9-12) in no more than 46 continuous months.
 The student must have attended a public high school in Texas only, and must be a Texas resident.
 To apply, the student's high school counselor must submit documentation to the Texas Higher Education Coordinating Board.
+Award amounts vary.